edreyer/modulith/Readme.md

 ## What is it?

 A kotlin-based Spring Boot application using Reactive webflux APIs.
-The project uses a hexagonal architecture, along with [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) principals to create a clean design that helps enforce good programming practice.
+The project uses a CQRS/event sourcing architecture provided by the Axon framework, along with [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) principals to create a clean design that helps enforce good programming practice.